vime-js/vime/packages/core/src/components/ui/scrim/readme.md

 # vime-scrim

-A darkened overlay that covers the current video to enable content placed on it to be more visible.
+A darkened overlay or gradient that covers the current video to enable controls placed on it to be more visible.

 ## Example